Rob Blethen, CFP®

 Rob has more than two decades of experience in business and non-profit leadership, journalism, and running a division of his family business.
 He uses this experience to help families and businesses build their legacies.
 Rob manages the Family Advisor Team, who are the coordinators of Baker Boyer services and planning for businesses and high net worth clients.

 Rob formerly held a number of high-level management roles throughout The Seattle Times Family of newspapers including serving as publisher of the Walla Walla Union-Bulletin for six years.
 He was general manager of The Yakima Herald and director of advertising and marketing at the Portland Press Herald, as well as on the board of directors for Blethen Maine Newspapers.
 He is currently on the board of directors of Blethen Corporation, the majority owner of The Seattle Times Company.
 He is the great-great grandson of company founder Alden Blethen.

 Rob graduated from the University of Washington with a focus on communications.
 He went on to complete management programs at Northwestern University’s Kellogg Graduate School of Management and the American Management Association.
 Twice, he has presented a case study of the Blethen family business at the Harvard Business School.
-Since being at Baker Boyer, he has recieved his CFP® (Certified Financial Planner).
+Since being at Baker Boyer, he has received his CFP® (Certified Financial Planner).

 He and his family love Walla Walla for its people and quality of life.
-Rob is active in the community as a member of Rotary and a board member and Vice Chairman of the Chamber of Commerce as well as board member and Vice President of Bluewood Alpine Race Team.
+Rob is active in the community as a member of Rotary and a board member and Chairman of the Chamber of Commerce as well as board member and Vice President of Bluewood Alpine Race Team.
 Formerly he served on the boards for the YMCA, Boys and Girls Club of Greater Portland, Whitman Pioneer and United Way.
 He enjoys skiing and golfing, and spending time with his wife and four children.